microsoft/CameraTraps/data_management/megadb/README.md

 - The one `class` where we do enforce a "taxonomy": all images that are labeled as emtpy of objects of interest should have its `class` property be a list with only the "empty" label.
 Do not use "blank", "nothing", etc.

-### Bounding boxes labels for images
+### Bounding box labels for images
 - Bounding boxes are stored in the `bbox` field in an image object.
 The coordinates in the `bbox` sub-field is `[x_min, y_min, width_box, height_box]`, the upper-left corner of the box and its width and height, all relative to the width and height of the image.
 - If an image was sent for annotation but was determined to be empty, the image entry will still have a `bbox` field that points to an empty list.
 We save this information as a more reliable "empty" label.

 ### When labels are unavailable
 - The database we have is intended for *labeled* images, but in some datasets it makes sense to keep subsets of images that do not have labels.
-For those, their `class` property will be a list with one item "__label_unavailable".
-This is different from "unidentified", which may be an animal that does not have the finer category label.
+For those, their `class` property will be a list with one item `__label_unavailable`.
+This is different from "unidentified", which often means the animal present is unidentifiable to the finer category.
 - Since we have this special keyword for unavailable labels, each sequence OR all images in a sequence should have the `class` property.